How to Use Webhooks with RightBlogger

 Step 5: Save Changes

 Click Save Changes.
-Your Webhook is now active.
+Your Webhook integration is now active.

 Sending Content via Webhook